etorpy/R_and_Python_Resources/README.md

 Pandas 1.x Cookbook, 2nd Ed (2020) M. Harrison, T. Petrou
 https://github.com/PacktPublishing/Pandas-Cookbook-Second-Edition

-Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow, 2nd Ed (2019), A. Géron
+** NOTE: There is a third edition of this book along with a code repository ** Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow, 2nd Ed (2019), A. Géron
 https://github.com/ageron/handson-ml2